mcastellaneta/mcastellaneta.github.io/static/media/about.e8ac14f5e8468c8a8143.md

 # Intro

-💻 I am a Data Science & ML student at the University of Salerno (UNISA)
+💻 I am a master's graduate student in Computer Science (Data Science & ML curriculum) from the University of Salerno (UNISA).

-👨‍🎓 I have a bachelor’s degree with honours in Computer Science.
+👨‍🎓 I have a master's and a bachelor’s degree with honours in Computer Science.
 During my university studies, I learned concepts such as web and mobile programming, but also cybersecurity and systems and networks.

 👥 Through group projects and active involvement in my community, I learned how to communicate and work effectively with people, and manage priorities and deadlines.